Astragalus bisulcatus: Description

+Selenium hyperaccumulation

+This plant very effectively takes up selenium from soil into all organs at a level of 704–4,661 mg/kg dry weight.
+Its symbioants include a nitrogen-fixing bacterium (typical for the bean family) and a unique endophytic fungus that produced elemental selenium.
+Selenium-resistant moths eat its leaves.
+Selenium-resistant wasps parasitize the moths.

+The genetic basis for its ability to put large amounts of selenium into itself is still unclear as of 2011.

+The genetic basis for its ability to tolerate large amounts of selenium in its body is known.
+The plant has a cysteine—tRNA ligase that is more resistant to mistakenly using selenocystine.
+This resistance is attributed to a single amino acid change in its catalytic pocket.
+E. coli and S. cerevisiae that have their cysteine—tRNA ligases edited to have an analogous change also become more resistant to selenium toxicity.

 Selenium toxicity

-Astragalus bisulcatus accumulates large quantities of selenium when grown on soils that have selenium, the plant produces amino acids where sulfur is replaced by selenium.
+Astragalus bisulcatus accumulates large quantities of selenium: when grown on soils that have selenium, the plant produces amino acids where sulfur is replaced by selenium.
 Most animals avoid Astragalus bisulcatus because of the musky odor of the dimethyl selenium compounds contained in the plants tissues.
 Yet, sheep and cattle have indulged in eating the plant, becoming victims of selenium toxicity.
 Sheep can die in thirty minutes from eating a half a pound of Astragalus bisulcatus, and in 1907 and 1908, approximately 15,000 sheep in Wyoming died with symptoms of either alkali disease or the blind staggers; both of which were outcomes of digesting a large amount of selenium from Astragalus bisulcatus.